Welcoming our keynote presenters:

 JUDY WILLIS, M.D., M.Ed., combines her 15 years as a board-certified practicing neurologist with ten subsequent years as a classroom teacher to become a leading authority in the neuroscience of learning.
 Dr. Willis has written eight books and more than 200 articles about applying neuroscience research to classroom teaching strategies.
 She is on the adjunct faculty of the University of California Graduate School of Education, Santa Barbara.

-Ron Jones, ACSM Health Fitness Specialist, holds degrees in Kinesiology/Sport & Exercise Psychology, along with credentials in a multitude of fitness and wellness techniques.
+RON JONES, 20-year veteran ACSM Health Fitness Specialist, holds degrees in Kinesiology/Sport & Exercise Psychology, along with credentials in a multitude of fitness and wellness techniques.
 Ron brings this extensive background to his current focus as a "historical kinesiologist,” sharing widely about the historical understandings of how a healthy body aligns and operates.
 He teaches simple methods that can be used daily to promote alignment, vestibular development, health, and whole-brain integration, through activities that are engaging and fun for people of all ages.
-Now an avid student of Brain Gym®, Ron loves seeing the connections between "vintage" kinesiology principles and practices and the the mind-body understandings of the Edu-K program.
+Now an avid fan of Brain Gym®, Ron loves seeing the connections between "vintage" kinesiology principles and practices and the the mind-body understandings of the Edu-K program.

 Copyright © 2019 Educational Kinesiology Foundation / Breakthroughs International - All Rights Reserved.